rkumar/todoapp/README.markdown

 # todoapp

-A simple, multi-level command-line todo list manager.
+An unbelievably complex, multi-level command-line todo list manager.
 Based on bash.

     "I wrote this script as a way of not completing another, more pressing task."